 [NIST SHALL] Requirement IDs that may partially be addressed in this section (see Appendix B): 7, 10, 95, 96, 99, 100, 106, 107

-<If an IID source is claimed, or the source’s design is IID, then it can be useful to present IID testing results here.>
+<If an IID source is claimed, or the source’s design is IID, then it can be useful to present IID testing results here.
+If this section is omitted, please state that the source is non-IID directly.>

 In order to meaningfully test these large data sets across the r identified conditions, we broke up each sample set of N million samples into N sample sets of 1 million samples each, and ran the IID tests for each of these 1 million sample sets.